Health Anxiety Therapy in London and Online

-Cognitive Behavioural Therapy (CBT) is the therapy approach of choice for health anxiety.
+CBT Therapy is the therapy approach of choice for health anxiety.
 This is because lots of research and clinical experience suggests many people with health anxiety benefit from it.
 In CBT for health anxiety, the behaviours you engage in due to your worries will be explored.
 You will most likely learn that although they help you to cope with your anxieties in the short term, they worsen your anxiety in the longer term.
 You will be helped to challenge your worries and discover that your anxiety surrounding health contributes to you feeling unpleasant physical sensations, as opposed to being attributable to a serious illness.
 Over the course of therapy you will become better equipped to manage your health worries.
 This will enable you to return to living your life whilst not being held back by your worries.
 Below is a common vicious cycle that people with health anxiety experience which is based upon CBT:

 1- Trigger: feeling unwell

 2- Thoughts/Thinking processes: Hypervigilance to changes in the body, Increased attention on detected changes in the body, “I have cancer, I am going to die”

 4- Behaviour: Seek reassurance from friends, family and medical professionals, check symptoms frequently by checking for lumps, search symptoms online (Reduces anxiety in the short term but this is short lived)

 5- Physical: increased heart rate, tension in the body, lumps/soreness appearing (due to excessive prodding!), fuzzy head, tingling

 Other psychological approaches which have shown to be helpful for people with health anxiety include, mindfulness-focused therapy and Acceptance and Commitment Therapy (ACT).

 What are the Benefits of Health Anxiety Therapy?